An 18th Century Pleated Petticoat

 Hemming the petticoat:

-Your pleated 18th century petticoat is complete, ready for every sort of historical adventure.
+Your pleated 18th century petticoat is now ready for every sort of historical adventure.
 I wore mine to a Halloween party at the Roedde House Museum in Vancouver, where I wench-ed historically all evening!